By Eileen Ogintz

 The Hanalei Colony Resort on Kauai’s pristine North Shore is past the quirky town of Hanalei with its mix of surf shops, shave ice stands, galleries and restaurants like Bar Arcuda that require restaurants several months in advance, past one-lane bridges.
 The literal end of the road is just a few miles past here, famous not only for the Napali Coast but for hiking in world-famous Na Pali Coast State Wilderness Park.

 I came upon this 52-unit resort more than a decade ago when my daughters were hiking one day, and I’ve always wanted to return.
+It is one of Hawaii’s most beautiful spots, and that’s not an understatement!

 As I write this, I’m looking over the crashing surf, the wind blowing.
 No beach chairs or umbrellas here.
 It is as unspoiled as it gets., the only oceanfront resort to the Kalalau Trail at Ke’e Beach which is the North Shore’s end of the road.